josephharfouch/athanor-server/src/main/paradox/user/grammar_parser.md

      etc ....
     docker grammar path =/docker_homedir/athanor/grammar

+and if you specify the analytic parsing style by setting: grammar.analysisStyle=analytic you should also see  the following message in the log:

+    grammar analysis style = analytic

-You can now tailor the grammar.localPath and/or grammar.dockerPath in athanor-server.properties
+You can now tailor the grammar.localPath, grammar.dockerPath or grammar.analysisStyle
-to set the values you want.
+in athanor-server.properties to set the values you want.

 You can omit specifying parameters that you do not want to tailor.
 Further instructions on tailoring properties files are provided in the